K-Coll/Milestone-Project-1/README.md

 ### User Stories
   * #### Client Goals
-    1. To showcase the newly developed camp site including the grounds, pitches and all the facilities on offer to visitors and potential customers.
+    1. As the Site Owner, I want to showcase the newly developed camp site including the grounds, pitches and all the facilities on offer to visitors and potential customers.
-    2. To allow visitors to the site to contact the camp site owners for any potential enquires or to book a holiday.
+    2. As the Site Owner, I want to allow potential customers and visitors to the website to contact the camp site owners for any potential enquires or to book a holiday.
-    3. To be able to view and use the site on multiple devices.

   * #### First Time Visitor Goals
-    4. I want to be able to understand the purpose of the site.
+    3. As a First Time Visitor, I want to be able to understand the purpose of the website and know more about the campsite itself.
+    4. As a First Time Visitor, I want to know the price range of the campsite to decide if it is within my budget.
-    5. I want to see a picture of the camp site pitches.
+    5. As a First Time Visitor, I want to know the address of the campsite and where it is located.
+    6. As a First Time Visitor, I to know what types of pitches are available to book.
-    6. I want to know what facilities are available and what the camp site offers.
+    7. As a First Time Visitor, I want to know what facilities are available and what the camp site offers.
-    7. I want to get in touch and to have any potential questions answered.
+    8. As a First Time Visitor, I want to get in touch and to have any potential questions answered.
-    8. I want to be able to navigate the site easily to find information.
+    9. As a First Time Visitor, I want to be able to navigate the site easily to find information.

   * #### Returning Visitor Goals
+    10. As a Returning Visitor, I want to know what times of year the campsite is open and what time check in and check out is.
-    9. I want to view a picture of the camp site for my upcoming holiday.
+    11. As a Returning Visitor, I want to view a picture of the camp site for my upcoming holiday.
-    10. I want to access useful information and review the facilities on offer while planning for an upcoming holiday at the campsite.
+    12. As a Returning Visitor, I want to access useful information and review the facilities on offer while planning for an upcoming holiday at the campsite.
+    13. As a Returning Visitor, I want to find useful information regarding the local area surrounding the campsite, in order to plan what I’m doing on my holiday.
+    14. As a Returning Visitor, I want to find useful information about the local town in order to plan my holiday.
+    15. As a Returning Visitor, I want to find useful information about the local beach in order to plan my holiday.
+    16. As a Returning Visitor, I want to find useful information regarding any events in the local area in order to plan my holiday.
+    17. As a Returning Visitor, I want to find useful information regarding things to do in the local area in order to plan my holiday.
-    11. I want to follow up on my previous viewing of the website in order to make an enquiry and get in touch with the camp owners.
+    18. As a Returning Visitor, I want to follow up on my previous viewing of the website in order to make an enquiry and have any potential questions answered.

-  * #### Frequent Visitor Goals
-    12. I want to recommend Oakwood Cove Camp Site to my friends and family for their camping holidays.
-    13. I want to check out new features as the website develops.

 ### Scope
   The goal for the project is to make an informative, easy to navigate and visually appealing website, with a minimym of three pages.